qwertie/loyc.net/loyc-trees/index.md

 * A literal, such as an integer, double, string or character.
 * A "call", which represents either a function call, or a construct like a "class" or a "for loop".

+**Note:** Typically, Loyc trees are implemented as an immutable data structure.
+And typically they can be directed acyclic graphs (DAGs), not just trees, meaning that if two subtrees are identical, they can share the same memory.

 Unlike in most programming languages, Loyc identifiers can be any string--any string at all.
 Even identifiers like `\n\0` (a linefeed and a null character) are supported.
 This design guarantees that a Loyc tree can represent an identifier from any programming language on Earth.
 To support WebAssembly, LESv3 takes this a step further, supporting not just _any string_ but _any sequence of bytes_.

 Normally, literals can be any value representable in the language in which Loyc trees being used, but this is only true of Loyc trees that exists in memory.
 When a Loyc tree is serialized to text, some in-memory data may not be representable, although LESv3 has a system for defining "custom" literals.